mkdocs/mkdocs/docs/user-guide/deploying-your-docs.md

 directories before running the deploy script, it will commit to the `master` branch of your project, which you probably don't want.

-Be aware that you will not be able to review the built site before it is pushed to GitHub.
-Therefore, you may want to verify any changes you make to the docs beforehand by using the `build` or `serve` commands and reviewing the built files locally.

-!!! warning

-    You should never edit files in your pages repository by hand if you're using the `gh-deploy` command because you will lose your work the next time you run the command.

 ### Custom Domains

 GitHub Pages includes support for using a [Custom Domain] for your site.
 In